okd-project/okd-operator-pipeline/README.md

 This example uses an NFS provisioner for an on-prem kubernetes cluster

-Skip this step if you already have storage (persistent volumes and persistent volume claims and provisioner) setup
+Skip this step (go to Install the operator tekton pipeline section) if you already have storage (persistent volumes and persistent volume claims and provisioner) setup

 **NB** Before executing the provisioner, change the fields that relate to your specific NFS setup i.e server name (ip) and path in the file environments/overlays/nfs-provisioner/patch_nfs_details.yaml